 In order to prove the revelation preservation property for the translation $\tau_2$ we require the crust inclusion lemma.
-This lemma states that given a context composition $ct \bullet_x ct'$ we can extract the concrete interface $\bigcap^I$ corresponding to label x from the translation of $ct \bullet_x ct'$ plus its upper crust.
+This lemma states that given a context composition $ct \bullet_x ct'$ we can extract the crust $\bigcap^I$ , corresponding to the concrete interface at label x, from the translation of $ct \bullet_x ct'$ with its upper crust.
 This result relies on the use of partial heap cells to split the concrete interface corresponding to x into two pieces: one that is extracted as the upper crust of ct' and one that remains as the lower crust in the translation of ct.